-Although a bit more complicated to install than a canister muffler, we fitted a tuned pipe as it gives some increased power, improved throttling characteristics and reduced noise levels - especially important in Europe where there are quite strict laws on this.
-We used the Greve pipe as it is quite small diameter (49mm).
-Using the layout shown here you would be able to install a pipe of up to about 55mm diameter.
-You must maintain a gap of at least 6mm between the pipe and the wing tube sleeve, and also above the landing gear mount and carbon legs.
+Although a bit more complicated to install than a canister muffler, we fitted a tuned pipe as it gives some increased power, improved throttling characteristics and reduced noise levels - especially important in Europe where we have quite strict laws on this.

-The pipe is supported at the front and back on 2 cnc milled plywood mounts which are included in the kit (to suit \emptyset 49mm pipes), together with enough of the 10mm \emptyset hard silicone tube to make the isolation mounts.
+The pipe is supported at the front and back on 2 cnc milled plywood tuned-pipe mounts which are included in the kit (to suit Ø 49mm pipes), together with enough of the hard silicone tube to make the isolation mounts.
 Cut the silicone tube into 20mm lengths and insert in the milled slots as shown in the photos below/right.
-The front pipe mount is secured to the back face of the plywood landing gear mount with 2 large sheetmetal screws (\emptyset 3.5 x 18mm).
+The front pipe mount is secured to the front face of the plywood landing gear mount with 2 sheetmetal screws (Ø 3.5 x 18mm), access is with a long X-head screwdriver thru' the 2 small holes seen lower right side in the photo above and P16.